 Beate Witzler brings substantial experience in international education and exchange to her position with the Fung Global Fellows Program.
-She began her career at New York-based CDS International (now known as Cultural Vistas), where she managed a variety of international internship programs, student exchanges, and scholarship and fellowship programs for young professionals.
+She began her career at the New York-based educational non-profit organization CDS International (now known as Cultural Vistas), where she managed a variety of international internship programs, student exchanges, and scholarship and fellowship programs for young professionals.
 Witzler joined Princeton University in 2008 as an interim program manager at the Princeton Institute for International and Regional Studies and an assistant editor at the Council of the Humanities, where she worked on an anthology of writers and journalists.
 Prior to being named assistant director of the Fung Global Fellows Program, she was the program coordinator for the Program in East Asian Studies.
 She received her Ph.D. in history from the Universitaet Heidelberg, Germany.